-The Supreme Court Just Ruled 5-4 to Protect Abortion Rights
+The Supreme Court just ruled 5–4 to protect abortion rights.

 The Supreme Court just handed down a major win for abortion rights groups, striking down a Louisiana law that would have left just one doctor able to provide abortions in the entire state.
 The court ruled 5–4 with Chief Justice John Roberts siding with the court’s liberal wing.

 June Medical Services v.
 Russo considered a law that required physicians who provide abortion care to secure admitting privileges at a hospital within 30 miles of their practice.
-This is what’s known as a TRAP—or Targeted Regulation of Abortion Providers—law, because it applies only to physicians who also provide abortion care and is medically unnecessary.
+This is what’s known as a TRAP—or Targeted Regulation of Abortion Providers—law, because it applies only to physicians who also provide abortion care and it’s medically unnecessary.
 A near-identical Texas law was considered in a major 2016 ruling, in Whole Woman’s Health v.
 Hellerstedt, which deemed admitting privilege requirements unconstitutional because they essentially created an undue burden on people seeking abortion access; the decision in June Medical affirms that precedent.

 Abortion rights activists were worried that the court may take a different approach to June Medical since Justice Brett Kavanaugh has since tipped the bench to a conservative majority.
 Last year, Kavanaugh defended the court’s decision to consider June Medical despite the Whole Woman’s Health decision because, he argued, the plaintiffs had not proven that the Louisiana restriction created a burden equal to the one in Texas.